Lazor Wulf

-Lazor Wulf is an American adult-animated television series produced by Williams Street for Adult Swim that premiered on April 8, 2019.
+Lazor Wulf is an American adult animated television series created by Henry Bonsu for Cartoon Network's Adult Swim block that premiered on April 8, 2019.
 Originating as a webcomic on Tumblr in 2013, it is directed by creator Henry Bonsu, with Daniel Weidenfeld who serves as co-developer.
 The first season was animated by Bento Box Entertainment and the second season was animated by 6 Point Harness.

 On November 7, 2019, Adult Swim announced that the show has been renewed for a second season, which had a stealth premiere on April 1, 2020 and officially premiered on December 7, 2020.

 In June 2021, writer Judnick Mayard announced that Adult Swim cancelled the series after two seasons.
+The show was also rapper D.R.A.M.'s voice acting debut.

 Synopsis

 Lazor Wulf follows a wolf who carries a laser on his back and the adventures he and his pack of carefree friends face while hanging out at their neighborhood joints like The Clurb and Esther's.